RENCI-NRIG/x-cite/theme-2-systems-fundamentals/sf-100-linux-commandline-scripting/sf100-linux-commandline-scripting.md

 # Directory navigation

-Linux organizes directories and files in a /hierarchical directory structure/, meaning, they are organized in a tree-like pattern of directories.
+Linux organizes directories and files in a _hierarchical directory structure_, meaning, they are organized in a tree-like pattern.

-- files, directories
+- TODO: files, directories

 ## Directory structure